Bumblebee Dart Frog

 Largely insectivorous, the diet of these frogs consists of ants, termites, tiny beetles, crickets, and other small insects and spiders.

-The natural habitat is tropical, and not subject to great seasonal temperature variations.
+This amphibian is normally found in very humid conditions in tropical rain forests, close to fresh water.
+It is often found on flat rocks, trees, plants (notably bromeliads), and the leaf litter of the forest floor.
+During the dry season, specimens are known to congregate in damper places, such as under rocks or fallen tree trunks.
 Typically, temperature variances are related to elevation and time of day, and range from the low 20s to the low 30s °C. In captivity, care must be taken not to overheat the frogs, as they can be sensitive to higher temperatures.

 Chirps, buzzes, trills, and hums to get females attention.
 Territorial with other males.